CPHS/OPHS Glossary of Terms

 Information about behavior that occurs in a context in which an individual

-can reasonably expect that no observation or recording is taking
+can reasonably expect that no observation or recording is taking place,

-expect will not be made public (e.g., private conversation).
+not be made public (e.g., private conversation).

 Prohibited Conduct: